-You may apply for a Stafford Loan for coursework that you need to complete before being admitted to a graduate program.
+You may apply for a Direct Student Loan for coursework that you need to complete before being admitted to a graduate program.
 Some stipulations exist.

 - You must provide documentation from the school to which you are applying that shows the prerequisite requirements needed for admittance into the graduate program.

 - The coursework in which you enroll must be part of an eligible program that is offered by Pitt-Johnstown.

 - You may not take classes to raise your QPA in order to be admitted into a graduate program.
 You are eligible to receive financial aid for only those classes that are required prerequisites for admission into a graduate program.